ershiersan/lottery-codes/README.md

  - But the productors prefer to remove more charactors to avoid ambiguity, so **base 23** was decided at last.
 #### achieve for base 23
 <p>Base 32 meant 5 binaries as one charactor, base 16 meant 4 binaries as ont charactor which use only 16 charactors but representative less binaries for one code, So I tried to think about some hex
-meant 4.5 binaries as one charactor.</p>
-<p>2^4.5≈22.6, so we can consider one charactor as base 23.
+meant 4.5 binaries as one charactor.
+2^4.5≈22.6, so we can consider it as base 23.
 And we can remove 9 charactors as '0O1I8B2Z5SDUV'.</p>